GraysonWiggins/belly-button-challenge/README.md

 - `samples.json`: This file contains the data samples for the project.

 ## Usage
-To run the project, open the `index.html` file in a web browser.
+To run the project, open https://graysonwiggins.github.io/belly-button-challenge/ file in a web browser.

 ## Reference
 Hulcr, J. et al. (2012) *A Jungle in There: Bacteria in Belly Buttons are Highly Diverse, but Predictable*.
 Retrieved from: [http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/](http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/)